rcolepeterson/ShareMeJS/README.md

 ==========
 Global utility for sharing assets via FB, Twitter, and Pinterest.
 Nice to use when you want to share FB content NOT defined via Open Graph meta data.

+Note: Facebook needs and APP ID passed in.
+Due to changes in the FaceBook API, you can no longer pass in an image to their sharer.php script and have it show up in the user’s feed.

+To obtain a FaceBook AppID, go to the FB developer page and create an APP for each environment you want to test the FB functionality. https://developers.facebook.com

+You will also need to include the JS Facebook SDK in your html.

 <h5>Example</h5>
     //Elements with the selector you define and pass in will init the share service on click.
     <a class="facebook_custom" href="#">Facebook</a>